UEFA Euro 2004: Summary

 Portugal and the Netherlands faced each other in the first semi-final.
 Cristiano Ronaldo put the hosts in the lead from a corner kick midway through the first half, and just before the hour mark Maniche made it 2–0 with a spectacular goal from the corner of the penalty area.
 An own goal from Jorge Andrade gave the Netherlands a glimmer of hope.
 The game ended 2–1 to Portugal and the hosts, after their opening day failure, were through to the final of the European Championship for the first time.
 The Czech Republic looked likely candidates to face the hosts in the final.
 They were favourites to take the trophy, having won all four of their games.
 However, they would have to see off the upstart Greeks to do so.
-The Czechs had several chances, including a shot from Tomáš Rosický that struck the bar.
+The Czechs had several chances, including a shot from Tomáš Rosický during the opening two minutes that struck the bar.
 The game remained goalless until the dying moments of the first half of extra time, when Traianos Dellas headed home the winner, the first and only silver goal in a European Championship.

 The final was a repeat of the opening game of the tournament and Portugal were hoping to avenge their defeat.
 Portugal attacked and dominated possession but once again, sturdy defending and goalkeeping from Greece kept the hosts off the scoreboard.
 Just before the hour mark, Greece earned a corner kick from which Angelos Charisteas scored.
 Portugal continued to press after the goal but even with five minutes of stoppage time, they could not find an equaliser.
 Greece won the match 1–0 and were crowned European champions, a title that they were given odds as long as 150–1 of winning before the tournament.
 All of Greece's wins in the knockout stage came in an identical manner: a 1–0 win, with the goal being a header off a cross from the right wing.
 Portugal became the first host nation to lose in a European Championship final.